 This calculator helps you estimate the urine anion gap based on sodium (Na⁺), potassium (K⁺), and chloride (Cl⁻) levels measured in urine.
 Read on to learn what is a normal urine anion gap.

 Please note that this calculator estimates the urine anion gap.
-For serum anion gap based on anions found in blood serum, check out our anion gap calculator.
+For the serum anion gap based on anions found in blood serum, check out our anion gap calculator.

 How does the urine anion gap calculator work?

 To estimate the anion gap, it is necessary to measure electrolyte levels in the urine.
-It is the difference between the measured cations and anions, which in this case is subtraction of the concentration of chloride ions from those of sodium and potassium:
+It is the difference between the measured cations and anions, which in this case is the subtraction of the concentration of chloride ions from those of sodium and potassium: